Skip to main content

 Sign InTry a scan

-Brown clay teapot carved with a peacock, unglazed surface, square seal mark on base. - view 1
+A reddish-brown Yixing clay teapot featuring a gold-colored peacock decoration on the side and a seal mark on the base. - view 1

 1/2